urunrefined/xnp2katze/README.md

 * Currently only one Vulkan command buffer is being used (there is only one texture image).
 This needs to be done properly
 * Add back an i286 option
+* Console colors dont work with multibyte chars, as the mapping between the characters and the stuff harfbuzz spits out is not obvious...